SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Funding sources mapped against NSPM-33, STRAC, Trusted Research, Horizon Europe Article 22, and Australian guidelines.

-Entity Screening
+Entity screening

 Partner institution screened against 150+ restricted entity profiles across five government lists.